anima-engine/mrusty/README.md

 It does this in a safely neat way while also bringing spec testing and a REPL to the table.

+*Note:* Starting with *v0.3.0*, mrusty will only work with Rust nightly.
+This is caused by a need to capture `panic`s in mruby.
+Once this features stabilizes (and it will in Rust 1.9.0), mrusty will return to stable Rust.

 ## Requirements
 - [mruby](https://github.com/mruby/mruby)